A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem: Computational results

 This set of instances, proposed by \citet{carter2006new}, consists of three instances named MTSP-51, MTSP-100, and MTSP-150.
 MTSP-51 is solved with $m=3,5$ and $10$ salesmen, MTSP-100 is solved with $m=3,5,10$ and $20$, and MTSP-150 is solved with $m=3,5,10,20$ and $30$ salesmen.
 Table \ref{tab:set3} presents detailed results for the HGA and its comparison with baseline algorithms.
 The following algorithms are used as baselines: ES \citep{karabulut2021modeling}, HSNR \citep{he2022hybrid}, and ITSHA \citep{zheng2022effective}.
 ES and ITSHA are run $10$ times with a cutoff time of $n$ seconds to stop the algorithm, where $n$ is the number of cities.
 HSNR is tested on this set's instances $20$ times with two different cutoff times: $(1.36 \times n)/5$ seconds and $(n/100)\times 4$ minutes ($2.4 \times n$ seconds).
 To provide a fair comparison, the results are compared with the $(1.36 \times n)/5$ seconds cutoff time of HSNR.
 In this study, the HGA is implemented on each instance $10$ times with a cutoff time of $n/5$ seconds.
 The decision to use a cutoff time of $n/5$ seconds for the HGA was based on the aim of demonstrating its fast convergence capability.

-In most studies, the reported results are rounded.
-However, since no specific instructions were found regarding the rounding method, a decision had to be made.
-For instance, in MTSP-51 with $m=3$, both $160$ and $159$ are considered to represent the exact value of $159.57$.
-We therefore decided to follow \citet{he2022hybrid}'s approach and report the results up to two decimal places.
-In Table \ref{tab:set3}, only the best results are displayed for ES and HSNR.
-For ITSHA, both the best and average results are provided, as it was the main baseline algorithm for comparison.
-The table shows that HGA outperforms the baseline algorithms in terms of best and average solutions.
-Out of the $12$ instances in this set, HGA achieves equal or better results in $9$ instances compared to the baseline algorithms.
-It also finds new best solutions for two instances and exhibits the best average performance for four instances.
-It is worthy of note that \citet{he2023memetic} also solve these instances using their Memetic Algorithm (MA).
-Their algorithm contributed to finding some of the best known solutions in the BKS column.
+{ With the exception of \citet{he2022hybrid} and \citet{he2023memetic}, all the studies utilize integer distances when analyzing this set of instances. \citet{he2022hybrid} and \citet{he2023memetic} used floating point distances.
+Therefore, we decided to solve the instances of this set with both integer and floating point distances.
+For ES, only the best results are displayed in Table \ref{tab:set3}.
+As for ITSHA and HSNR, both the best and average results are reported, and HGA's gaps are compared to these results.
+According to the table, HGA outperforms the baseline algorithms in terms of best and average solutions.
+In $10$ of $12$ instances, HGA achieves results equal to BKS when the distance is an integer.
+Additionally, it improves the BKS in two instances.
+When compared with ITSHA's average results, HGA's average results are equal or better in all instances.
+The HGA achieves results that are equal to the BKS in $9$ out of $12$ instances when considering floating point distances.
+The average results of HGA are equivalent or superior to those of HSNR in all instances.
+It is worthy of note that \citet{he2023memetic} contributed to finding some of the best-known solutions in the second BKS column.
 However, since they implemented MA with a cutoff time of $2.4 \times n$ seconds, their results were not included in the table.
-Nevertheless, their best results for MTSP-150 with $m=3$ and $m=5$ salesmen, are identical to ours.
-Thus, we can still claim that our results represent new best solutions with a cutoff time of $n/5$ seconds, as our HGA achieved these solutions $12$ times faster.
+Nevertheless, their best result for MTSP-150 is identical to ours for $m=3$ and almost the same as ours for $m=5$.
+In the latter case, MA obtained $13038.30$ and HGA obtained $13038.34$.
+We can still claim that our results represent the new best solutions with a cutoff time of $n/5$ seconds, as HGA achieved these solutions $12$ times faster. }